Skip to content

 use_https: true ## Whether to use https

-host: dflux-dial.guance.com ## Address of the dial testing center, replace with the ingress domain name of your private deployment; remember to revert to the original address if switching back
+host: dflux-dial.guance.com ## Testing center address, replace with the ingress domain name for private deployment; remember to revert to the original address if switching back

 port: 443